gyselax/gyselalibxx/simulations/geometryXY/guiding_center/README.md

 The simulations uses the following operators:

 * advection equation: BslAdvection1D operator with a Strang splitting along $`x`$ and $`y`$.
-The time integration methods applied to solve the characteritic equation are explicit Euler methods;
+The time integration methods applied to solve the characteristic equation are explicit Euler methods;
 * Poisson equation: FFTPoissonSolver solver using FFT to solve the Poisson equation on a periodic domain (and compute the electric field);
 * equations coupling: PredCorrRK2XY using a RK2 time integration method.